MUTOR-2/ScienceOfMusic/_units/02/index.md

 {% include img-figure url="./anatomy_ear.png" description="The Ear" %}
 (Image by Janina Luckow.
 Adapted from: Rossing et al, 2001)
 {% comment %} Overview of the ear, showing the outer, middle, and inner ear.  {% endcomment %}
-{% comment %} I think one of this pictures doesn't correspond to the one Pyiche wanted to show.
-I kept both anyway. {% endcomment%}

 The outer ear includes the pinna, the visible portion of the ear coming out of the sides of the head.
 The pinna directs sound into the ear in a funnel-like manner, and the bony ridges of the pinna play an important role in sound localization.
 Sound waves approaching from the environment bounce off the bony ridges of the pinna such that the higher frequencies reflect off the bony ridges whereas the lower frequencies bend around the pinna.
 Using the information of how sounds are reflected along the pinna, localization of different frequencies is possible.